 - Keep the leftover rice refrigerated prior to frying.

 - Add a little water to the refrigerated rice then gently loosen up the grains with a fork.

-Hope you like my recipe of Chinese sausage fried rice.
-If you are looking for quick dinner inspirations, have a look at the one-bowl meal ideas below: Chinese soy sauce rice pilaf, Easy beef & pineapple fried rice.
+Hope you find my recipe inspiring.
+If you are looking for quick dinner inspirations, have a look at other one-bowl meal recipes on my blog: